bullintheserver/linuxstudysessions/topic3.md

     - Turns on extended regular expressions
     - Needed by advanced meta-characters
         - e.g. `|`, `+`, `?`
+    - Can also use `egrep`
+        - Depreciated in some systems

 #### Regular Expressions
 - Extracts data by constructing patterns